mrtrimble/eleventy-starter-project/src/content/docs/github-steps.md

 13. Under Source Control, if it’s listed as Untracked–right click and Stage changes OR in terminal use command below..
     - `git add .` for all files
     - `git add file-name` for specific files
-14. Commit changes to branch→`git commit -am ‘message’`
+14. Commit changes to branch
+    - `git commit -am ‘message’`
-15. Push changes to Github→`git push origin head`
+15. Push changes to Github
+    - `git push origin head`
-16. Publish branch-to origin
+    - OR use Publish button to publish branch-to origin
-17. Go to github.
+16. Go to github.
-18. Review changes.
+17. Review changes.
-19. Create pr.
+18. Create pr.
-20. Someone will review and merge.
+19. Someone will review and merge.
     - If you already created a PR and you make a change in VS then pushed to Github, you can just click Refresh in github and it will pull the changes automatically in the PR.
     - If you made changes and don’t want to commit them…go to source control and click Revert button to discard changes.